Brevin Jordan

-Brevin Jordan (born July 16, 2000) is an American football tight end for the Houston Texans of the National Football League (NFL).
-He played college football at Miami (FL).
+Brevin Jordan (born July 16, 2000) is an American professional football tight end for the Houston Texans of the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Texans in the fifth round of the 2021 NFL draft.

 Early life

-Jordan attended Bishop Gorman High School in Summerlin, Nevada.
-During his high school career he had over 1,700 yards, 100 receptions and 29 total touchdowns.
-He committed to the University of Miami to play college football.
+Jordan was born in Las Vegas and attended Bishop Gorman High School in Summerlin, Nevada.
+During his high school football career, he had over 1,700 yards, 100 receptions and 29 total touchdowns.

+In April 2017, Jordan committed to the University of Miami to play college football for the Miami Hurricanes.

 College career

 As a true freshman in 2018, Jordan played in 12 games with 11 starts and had 32 receptions for 287 yards and four touchdowns.
-He returned as the starter in 2019 and 2020 and finished his three year stint at Miami with a total of 105 receptions, 1,358 receiving yards, and 13 touchdown receptions in 26 games.
+He returned as the starter in 2019 and 2020 and finished his three year stint at Miami with a total of 105 receptions, 1,358 receiving yards, and 13 touchdown receptions in 31 games.

+College statistics

 Professional career

-Jordan was drafted by the Houston Texans in the fifth round, 147th overall, of the 2021 NFL Draft.
+Jordan was selected by the Houston Texans in the fifth round, 147th overall, of the 2021 NFL draft.
 On May 12, 2021, Jordan officially signed with the Texans.
 He scored a nine-yard receiving touchdown in his NFL debut, a 38–22 loss to the Los Angeles Rams in Week 8.
 He finished his rookie season with nine appearances and two starts.
 He had 20 receptions for 178 receiving yards and three receiving touchdowns.

 In the 2022 season, Jordan appeared in 11 games and started three.
 He finished with 14 receptions for 128 yards.

+For the 2023 season, Jordan finished the season starting 6 games appearing in 14 and had a career high 219 yards while recording two touchdowns.
+Against the Cleveland Browns in the Wild Card round of the playoffs, Jordan recorded a 76-yard touchdown, the longest reception of his career as the Texans would win the game 45–14.

+Jordan suffered a torn ACL in Week 2 of the 2024 season and was placed on season-ending injured reserve.
+On December 5, 2024, Jordan agreed to a one–year contract extension with Houston.

+On August 11, 2025, Jordan was placed on season-ending injured reserve after suffering a knee injury during a practice.